squareda/full-stack-challenge/README.md

 - Add labels to designs (e.g., "new", "customisable")
 - Customisable should be prioritised over new.
 - New designs are ones created in the last 14 days.
-- Labels should be visible in the UI
-- See current site for visual reference
+- Design reference at bottom of README.

 ### 2. Heart/Like System

 - Allow users to heart/like designs
+- A user should be able to see which designs they have hearted and be able to remove the heart
 - Must scale for many users
+- This should just be on the main design page, you don't need to build a separate page for this feature
+- Come up with your own design for this feature (it doesn't have to be perfect)

 ### 3. Trending Sort